 Glucosamine is often taken as a supplement or supplementally added to foods for its benefits.
 Research shows that glucosamine is effective at reducing pain and inflammation associated with arthritis, including osteoarthritis and rheumatoid arthritis.
 It can even help slow down the degeneration of joints due to arthritis.
 Granted, most of the research in these areas has been performed on humans, though studies do show that glucosamine decreases inflammation and supports the growth of new cartilage in horses.

-There are many supplements based around glucosamine to aid your horse’s joint health, but one that we really like is the Buckeye Nutrition Reasons Joint Support Horse Treats.
-These contain a myriad of supplements such as glucosamine, chondroitin, and MSM to help your horse’s joints and reduce pain and inflammation associated with issues like arthritis.
+There are many supplements centered around glucosamine to aid your horse’s joint health, including Buckeye Nutrition Reasons Joint Support Horse Treats.
+These contain myriad supplements, such as glucosamine, chondroitin, and MSM, to help your horse’s joints and reduce pain and inflammation associated with issues like arthritis.

 What Horses Should Take Glucosamine?

-Truthfully, most horses could benefit from taking glucosamine.
-Even if your horse is perfectly healthy, the benefits that glucosamine offers your horse’s joints can help stave off joint problems for longer than might be the case without supplementation.
+Most horses could likely benefit from taking glucosamine.
+Even if your horse is perfectly healthy, the benefits that glucosamine offers your horse’s joints, for example, can help stave off joint problems for longer than might be the case without supplementation.

 Horses need far greater doses of glucosamine than humans to see benefits.
 In studies, horses are often dosed with as much as 20,000 milligrams of glucosamine each day, split up into two doses.
 While this is a safe dose, you probably don’t need to provide quite as much for your horse to experience the benefits of glucosamine.
 For most horses, 10,000 milligrams per day will do, and for long-term usage, 5,000 milligrams each day will likely suffice.

-Glucosamine is a completely natural compound that occurs in cartilage, though it also appears in other places like the shells of shellfish.
+Glucosamine is a natural compound that occurs in cartilage, though it also appears in other places, like the shells of shellfish.
 When taken as a supplement, glucosamine can provide benefits for many creatures, including horses.
-This supplement can help to reduce pain and swelling caused by arthritis, and it can even slow down the arthritic degradation of bones that leads to bone loss.
-It’s also great for healthy horses since it can help to prevent arthritis from setting in.
+It can help reduce pain and swelling caused by arthritis, and it can even slow down the arthritic degradation that leads to bone loss.
+This supplement is also great for healthy horses because it can help prevent arthritis from setting in.
 Horses can safely take up to 20,000 milligrams of glucosamine each day, though 5,000 milligrams is likely sufficient for positive long-term benefits in most horses.

 Featured Image Credit: ElenVik, Shutterstock